hkirk/swtafp-slides/slides/11/11-actor-1.md

 * Supervision 'starts' when something goes wrong e.g. an exception in a child actor
     * Wrapped in a `Failure` mesages
 * Parent actor handle message based on
-    * 1. how the child filed
+    * 1. how the child failed
     * 2. what directive is executed - based on `SupervisionStrategy`

 ----